pfragkiad/ParserTests/README.md

 }
 ```

-If the user wants to extend his own `IHostBuilder` then this is easily feasible via the `AddParserLibrary` extension method.
+If you want to extend your own `IHostBuilder` then this is easily feasible via the `AddParserLibrary` extension method.
 This includes the `ITokenizer`, the `IParser` and the `TokenizerOptions`.
 Examples of using the extension methods are given below:
 ```cs
 using Microsoft.Extensions.DependencyInjection;
 using Microsoft.Extensions.Options;